Han-D-D-Htet/Group4-DevOps/use-cases/use_case_12.md

 ## MAIN SUCCESS SCENARIO

-1. Data Scientist accesses population information of the world to the organization.
+1. Data Scientist asks for top N populated cities information in the world where N is provided by the user.
-2. Data Scientist extracts the top N populated cities in the world where N is provided by the user.
+2. System extracts and sorts top N populated cities in the world where N is provided by the user using query.
+3. System stores that sorted information in the array list and prints out as the sorted list.
-3. Data Scientist produces report for the information.
+4. Data Scientist can view the report for those information.

 ## EXTENSIONS